 Program Highlight: Fresh Fruit & Vegetable Program at Horizon Elementary

 During the 2015-2016 school year, over 700 kids received a fresh fruit or vegetable snack twice a week for 31 weeks, thanks to Mukilteo School District Nutrition Services hosting the Fresh Fruit and Vegetable Program (funded by USDA).
 This year, we are happy to continue helping to deliver these snacks to students along with educational materials, and work with Student Nutrition Action Council 4th and 5th grade students to select favorite fruits and vegetables to be served on the salad bar at lunch!

 Read the full Report here: FFVP Annual Report 2016

 - Regional SNAP-Ed Program Coordinator – Acacia Zambrana

-- Local SNAP-Ed Program Coordinator – Kathy Gilman
+- Local SNAP-Ed Program Educator – Kathy Gilman

 For more about our staff, visit the grow happy kids webpage!